-Injury to the biliary tree poses a difficult problem for the surgeon due to the variable anatomy, limited working space, and morbidity of its complications.
+Injury to the biliary tree poses a unique challenge for the surgeon due to the variable anatomy, limited working space, and morbidity of its complications.

 Iatrogenic biliary injury most commonly occurs by misidentifying the common bile duct for the cystic duct during laparoscopic cholecystectomy, with an incidence of 0.3 to 0.7%, which is historically three times higher than in open cholecystectomy.
-The variable biliary anatomy can lead the surgeon to this mistake.
+The variable biliary anatomy is one of the factors in the causation of this injury.
 Injury to the biliary tree rarely occurs in penetrating or blunt abdominal trauma, with an incidence of 0.1% of hospital admissions for trauma.
 Depending on the location and time of diagnosis, the management ranges from cholecystectomy, drainage, reconstruction to restore the flow of bile into the intestine, or hepatic resection.

-The incidence of bile duct injury increased as laparoscopic cholecystectomy was used to treat symptomatic cholelithiasis, as well as several other biliary pathologies.
+The incidence of bile duct injury increased with increasing adoption of the laparoscopic technique for cholecystectomy and treatment of other biliary pathologies.
 Bile duct injury occurs in 0.3 to 0.7% of the approximately 750000 laparoscopic cholecystectomies performed in the United States every year.
-Iatrogenic bile duct injury is a cause of significant morbidity and mortality, especially when not recognized intraoperatively at the time of injury, which only occurs 25 to 32.4% of the time.
-This leads to a reduction in quality of life and frequent medical litigation.
-When the bile duct is injured laparoscopically, the injuries tend to be more complex, due to the limited visualization and use of electrocautery.
+Iatrogenic bile duct injury is a cause of significant morbidity and mortality, especially when not recognized intraoperatively, which only occurs 25% to 32.4% of the time.
+This frequently results in a reduction in quality of life for the patient and litigation for the surgeon.
+When the bile duct is injured laparoscopically, the injuries tend to be more complex, due to the limited visualization and adoption of electrosurgery.

 In the most advanced stage, there is often portal edema with polymorphic inflammatory cells containing neutrophils.
 Frank cholestasis may present with the presence of bile pigment within Kupffer cells and hepatocytes and bile duct proliferation with canalicular bile plugs.